 The new model is designed with a view to increase the learning efficiency of the students through better focus on expected academic activity.
-The implementation has already started.

 Common to all programmes offered at the Danish university colleges is the level of study activity being intense and full-time study programmes.

 The idea behind the joint study activity model is to provide for all programmes a single academic tool which can shape the study expectations of the students in relation to study intensity.